-Brearley Hall School processes personal data relating to parents, pupils, staff, advisers, visitors and others, and therefore is a data controller.
+Riverbank Primary School processes personal data relating to parents, pupils, staff, advisers, visitors and others, and therefore is a data controller.
 The school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
-The school's registration numbers are Timeout Childrens Homes Limited Z8718757
+The school's registration number is Timeout Childrens Homes Limited Z8718757